N3agu/Vaultrix/README.md

 ## Features
 - Create new vault
+- Lockdown on too many failed login attempts
 - Open vault
 - Add / Delete / Modify entry in vault
+- Hied / Show column
-- Import / Export vaults
+- Import / Export vaults (as ZIP file or as `.key` & `.vault` pair)
 - Log out
 - Vault password is hashed using DPAPI & PBKDF2
 - Vaults are encrypted using AES-256